MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ms.date: 08/07/2024
 ---

-# Feature usage and adoption report (preview)
+# Feature Usage and Adoption report (preview)

-The Feature usage and adoption report provides an in-depth analysis of how different features are utilized and adopted across your Microsoft Fabric tenant.
+The Feature Usage and Adoption report provides an in-depth analysis of how different features are utilized and adopted across your Microsoft Fabric tenant.

-You can access the report from the [admin monitoring](monitoring-workspace.md) workspace.
-To see this workspace, you must be a [Fabric administrator](microsoft-fabric-admin.md#power-platform-and-fabric-admin-roles) or have an admin share the report or semantic model directly with you.
-With build permissions to the semantic model, users can design a custom report that relies on the same underlying data.
+You can access the report from the [Admin monitoring](monitoring-workspace.md) workspace.
+To see this workspace, you must be a [Fabric administrator](microsoft-fabric-admin.md#power-platform-and-fabric-admin-roles) or [Microsoft 365 global administator]([url](https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide)).
+Conversely, you can have one of these roles share the Adoption report or semantic model directly with you.
+With build permissions to the semantic model, users can also design a custom report that relies on the same underlying data.

 ## Navigation